What Is Spatial Visualization?

-Although almost everyone uses spatial visualization on a daily basis, certain careers prioritize this skill.
+Although almost everyone uses spatial visualization daily, certain careers prioritize this skill.

 Engineers are possibly one of the most notable examples of professionals who use spatial visualization every day.
 Some colleges even require students to take a spatial visualization assessment before enrolling in an engineering program.
 Similarly, many engineering programs include seminars that can help students enhance their spatial visualization skills.

 Engineering can be broken down into a whole host of sub-disciplines.
-However, being an engineer is, at its core, about designing, developing, and improving some product.
+However, being an engineer is, at its core, about designing, developing, and improving products.
 Civil engineers might design tunnels or bridges, while mechanical engineers develop machines and appliances.